AI Apprenticeships in Oxford

 For first-line managers who need to use data and AI tools to make better decisions, improve team performance, and lead change.

-Oxford fit: biotech lab managers, research coordinators, manufacturing supervisors, healthcare team leaders
+Oxford fit: biotech lab managers, research coordinators, manufacturing supervisors

 Level 4